 - MaeLove Stargaze Enhancer Retinal Serum ($29.95): Retinal is a gentle, yet more effective, alternative to retinol to fight wrinkles and boost collagen.
 This serum also contains niacinamide and hyaluronic acid to hydrate skin and antioxidants to help retinal fight premature aging.
 Available at MaeLove.

 - Paula’s Choice Earth Sourced Purely Natural Refreshing Toner ($25.00): This hydrating toner contains every antioxidant and soothing ingredient you can think of to make skin softer, prevent premature aging, and calm down irritations.
 Available at Paula’s Choice.

 The Bottom Line

-Yes to Grape Seed Extract as an antioxidant, no as a preservatives.
-This extract is great at preventing wrinkles but don’t even think of adding it to your DIY skincare lotions as a preservative.
+Yes to Grape Seed Extract as an antioxidant, no as a preservative.
+This extract is great at preventing wrinkles, but don’t even think of adding it to your DIY skincare lotions as a preservative.
 That’s a job it can’t do.

 Yes, a toner by (I hear you going “boo, hiss” 😀 ) Garnier.

 I think I’ve used some other Vitis Vinifera products, but I can’t remember what they were.

 At the moment I’m obsessed with eating grapes, smearing them over my face will have to wait ^_^ .

 Ana, I think Garnier skincare products are underrated.
 I used a couple of cleansers from them and they did their job well. 🙂

 And eating them is probably more beneficial and definitely yummier. 🙂